 Unless you are exceptionally fortunate, it may be your initial purchase will be a stepping stone, to what you truly want further down the track!

-But it will still be a home and at least, you will be in the game!
+But it will still be a home and you will be in the game!

 Saving for a home deposit, for most of us, will require some sacrifice and change in behaviour.

 Therefore, once you know what you can realistically afford, do your research to identify the type of property that fits your budget.

 From this build a picture of the property you would be happy to live in – even if it is to be relatively short-term.

 Make a (realistic) list of the key “must haves” it should contain.